geeksblabla/geeksblabla.com/blablas/ep52/index.md

 0:59 - .NET IDE on cloud.

-1:07 - Is there some aspects where .NET Core shines the most comparing to other stacks?
+1:07 - Is there some aspects where .NET Core shines the most compared to other stacks?

 1:14 - How is package management done in .NET world?